Geriatric Care for Senior Dogs & Cats

 Liver disease in dogs can cause a number of serious symptoms including seizures, vomiting, diarrhea, fever, jaundice, abdominal fluid buildup, and weight loss.

-If your geriatric dog or cat is displaying any of the symptoms of liver disease, veterinary care is essential.
+If your geriatric cat or dog is showing any symptoms of liver disease or conditions, veterinary care is critical.

-- Diabetes
+• Diabetes

-Although cats and dogs can develop diabetes at any age, most dogs who are diagnosed are done so somewhere between 7 and 10 years old.
-The majority of cats diagnosed with diabetes are older than 6 years.
+Although dogs and cats can develop diabetes at any age, most dogs are diagnosed at approximately 7-10 years of age and the majority of cats diagnosed with diabetes are over 6 years of age.

 Symptoms of diabetes in dogs and cats include excessive thirst, increased appetite accompanied by weight loss, cloudy eyes, and chronic or recurring infections.